domin224/czechia_real_estate/README.md

 - [Final CSV data tables (ZIP)](csv_tables.zip)

 > **Disclaimer:**
->This projects presents average real estate prices and income data across the Czech Republic.
+>This project presents average real estate prices and income data across the Czech Republic.
 Historical data comes from the ČÚZK database, which does not include 2024.
 Income data is from the ČSÚ.
 Data for 2025 was scraped from Sreality.cz on July 11 and reflects a snapshot, not a full-year average.
 The dashboard demonstrates the author’s skills in web scraping, data processing, and visualization; 2025 data is included to showcase technical abilities rather than provide a full market overview.

 ## Author